 Free Market U.S. Equity Fund.
-The broad-based index is the Russell 2500® Index.
-The Composite Index is comprised of the S&P 500® Index, Russell 1000® Value Index, Russell 2000® Index and Russell 2000® Value Index, each weighted 25%, 25%, 25% and 25%, respectively.
+The broad-based index is the Russell 2500[®] Index.
+The Composite Index is comprised of the S&P 500[®] Index, Russell 1000[®] Value Index, Russell 2000[®] Index and Russell 2000[®] Value Index, each weighted 25%, 25%, 25% and 25%, respectively.
 The following is a description of the broad-based index and each index comprising the Composite Index:

 The Russell 2500® Index consists of the small- to mid-cap segment of the U.S. equity universe, commonly referred to as "smid" cap.
-The Russell 2500® Index is constructed to provide a comprehensive and unbiased barometer for the small to mid-cap segment and is completely reconstituted annually to ensure larger stocks do not distort the performance and characteristics of the Index.
+The Russell 2500® Index is constructed on a market-cap weighted basis to provide a comprehensive and unbiased barometer for the small to mid-cap segment and is completely reconstituted annually to ensure larger stocks do not distort the performance and characteristics of the Index.
 The Russell 2500® Index includes the smallest 2,500 securities in the Russell 3000® Index.
 The Russell 3000® Index is made up of 3,000 of the biggest U.S. stocks.
-As of December 31, 2015, the median market capitalization of the companies in the Russell 2500® Index was \$1.02 billion and the largest stock was \$12.47 billion.
+As of October 31, 2021, the median market capitalization of the companies in the Russell 2500® Index was \$1.8 billion and the largest stock was \$33.7 billion.

 The S&P 500® Index consists of 500 stocks chosen for market size, liquidity and industry grouping, among other factors.
-The S&P 500® Index is designed to be a leading indicator of U.S. equities and is meant to reflect the risk/return characteristics of the large-cap universe.
+The S&P 500® Index is designed to be an indicator of U.S. equities and is meant to reflect the risk/return characteristics of the large-cap universe.
 The S&P 500® Index is a market-value weighted index and each stock's weight in the index is proportionate to its market value.

-The Russell 1000® Value Index consists of the large-cap value segment of the U.S. equity universe.
-The Russell 1000® Value Index is constructed to provide a comprehensive and unbiased barometer of the large-cap value market.
+The Russell 1000[®] Value Index consists of the large-cap value segment of the U.S. equity universe.
+The Russell 1000[®] Value Index is constructed to provide a comprehensive and unbiased barometer of the large-cap value market.
+The Russell 1000[®] Value Index is made up of the 1000 highest ranking U.S. stocks in the Russell 3000[®] Index.

-The Russell 2000® Index consists of the small-cap segment of the U.S. equity universe.
-The Russell 2000® Index is constructed to provide a comprehensive and unbiased small-cap barometer and is completely reconstituted annually to ensure larger stocks do not distort the performance and characteristics of the Index.
-The Russell 2000® Index includes the smallest 2000 securities in the Russell 3000® Index.
+The Russell 2000[®] Index consists of the small-cap segment of the U.S. equity universe.
+The Russell 2000[®] Index is constructed on a market-cap weighted basis to provide a comprehensive and unbiased small-cap barometer and is completely reconstituted annually to ensure larger stocks do not distort the performance and characteristics of the Index.
+The Russell 2000[®] Index includes the smallest 2000 securities in the Russell 3000[®] Index.

-The Russell 2000® Value Index consists of the small-cap value segment of the U.S. equity universe.
-The Russell 2000® Value Index is constructed to provide a comprehensive and unbiased barometer of the small-cap value market.
+The Russell 2000[®] Value Index consists of the small-cap value segment of the U.S. equity universe.
+The Russell 2000[®] Value Index is constructed to provide a comprehensive and unbiased barometer of the small-cap value market.

 Free Market International Equity Fund.
 The broad-based index is the MSCI World (excluding U.S.) Index.
-The Composite Index is comprised of the MSCI EAFE Index, MSCI EAFE Value Index, MSCI EAFE Small Company Index, and MSCI Emerging Markets Free Index, each weighted 25%, 25%, 25% and 25%, respectively.
+The Composite Index is comprised of the MSCI EAFE Index, MSCI EAFE Value Index, MSCI EAFE Small Company Index, and MSCI EAFE Emerging Markets Free Index, each weighted 25%, 25%, 25% and 25%, respectively.
 The following is a description of the broad-based index and each index comprising the Composite Index: